mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

-## Using the Raspberry Pi as a IR Remote Control
+## Using the Raspberry Pi as an IR Remote Control

 ### The Real Goal